Sherry Lemongrass Glazed Duck Breast

 Everything to make a special meal in one recipe!
 Crispy, flavourful skin with a tasty sherry lemongrass glaze, all accompanied by pan-roasted veggies.
 Now this is how to do duck.

-For the Sherry Lemongrass Glaze
+Sherry Lemongrass Glaze

 - 2 tsp vegetable oil

 - 1 tbsp plus 1 tsp finely chopped ginger